numiralofe/fuzzy-sec/README.md

 * [**Shared Services**: RabbitMQ / Redis.](pages/shared_services.md)
 * [**Data Persistency**: Elastic Search / Cassandra / SQL](pages/data_persistency.md)

-**( Please click on the links from each section above where on a separated page i try to give a more detailed view on how would I use them and some code examples based on my experience.)**
+***( Please click on the links from each section above where on a separated page i try to give a more detailed view on how would I use them and some code examples based on my experience.)***

+**Side Note:** You will certainly notice that the proposed solution revolves around the hashicorp stack, but, would like to state that I like their solutions because they are very "Unix like", small and unique binaries without any extra dependencies that works by them selfs or that one can easily integrate with others to provide more functionality.

+**Final Thougts:**
+Are there other aproaches to solve the problems mentioned in this document ? of course yes :)

+Will this proposal work ?
+Yes, I can guarantee from my own experience :)

+Will there be problems?
+yeps, like with any other solution :-D